Legendary Sushi in Kanazawa by a Legendary Master

 He told me in his own his words during my last visit: “I don’t need to use the best ingredients.
 I could make fancy sushi, but I want to serve sushi at a reasonable price for everyone.
 Quality seasonal ingredients and locally-grown rice complement and unify each other.
 Each brings something the other lacks.”
 Some luxury sushi restaurants may push many different highlights beyond ingredients, but such is not his position.
 He hand serves each piece of sushi to his customers and says with a smile, “Isn’t it delicious?”

-A few years ago, his restaurant grew so popular, he became overly busy, and closed his shop briefly, saying he couldn’t make sushi with his heart.
-In 2017, he opened his current shop with a renewed passion.
+A few years ago, his original restaurant in Komatsu (for which the current restaurant is named) grew so popular, he became overly busy, and closed his shop briefly, saying he couldn’t make sushi with his heart.
+In 2017, he opened his current sushi shop in Kanazawa with a renewed passion.
 Many people had longed for the day, as his sushi is memorable and heartwarming.
 There is simply nothing like it.

 If you have a chance to visit Komatsu Yasuke, I recommend skipping the appetizers and order from sushi menu, and especially the maki sushi, or sushi rolls!
 His unakyu maki (eel and cucumber roll) and negitoro maki (tuna and green onion) are the best in this world.
 I hope he remains healthy, happy and making sushi as long as possible.
 I want to have my favorite hand rolled sushi one more time. . .